armijnhemel/binaryanalysis-ng/doc/android-test-notes.md

 Infotmic m799ca based device.
 Uses Dex 035 and U-Boot.

+## OS_Acer_3.003.01.EMEA.CUS1EN_A21E_A.zip

+Acer BeTouch E130, uses the `nb0` format.
+The ZIP file contains an MSI file called `Acer E130 Tool Setup.msi` which can be unpacked with `7z`.
+Inside there is a CAB file called `_D73E97C33A4BA86CBC3B146ECFF38C2C` which can be unpacked with `cabextract` and which contains a file called `_B8D67569E4EF4C3386C854FEE4260157` which is the actual firmware file.

 # Random files

 Most of the files below were downloaded from obscure firmware download sites,